ajv-validator/ajv/KEYWORDS.md

 ### `anyOf`

-The value of the keyword should be an array of JSON schemas.
-The data is valid if it is valid according to one or more JSON schemas in this array.
+The value of the keyword should be an array of JSON Schemas.
+The data is valid if it is valid according to one or more JSON Schemas in this array.
 Validators only need to validate data against schemas in order until the first schema matches (or until all schemas have been tried).
 For this reason validating against this keyword is faster than against "oneOf" keyword in most cases.

 __Example__